Lake O’Hara Warden Patrol Cabin

 Threat Level

+Because of its architectural integrity, historical role, and well-preserved environmental context, the building was formally designated a Recognized Federal Heritage Building on January 9, 2013.
 The cabin is a fine example of the rustic architectural tradition of Canada’s mountain parks, designed to complement the natural surroundings rather than dominate them.
-Key details:

 In terms of location, the cabin sits on the north-west shore of Lake O’Hara, between the access road (or trail) and the lake, in a gently sloping grassy clearing surrounded by forest on two sides.
 The heritage record emphasises that the setting retains its original character.